localizeflow/.github/profile/README.md

 ## Our approach

-Localizeflow treats localization as infrastructure.
+LocalizeFlow treats localization as infrastructure.

 Not as a workflow.
 Not as a project.